 Sub: My city, my pride

 Through the columns of your esteemed paper, I would like to express the pride I feel as a citizen of Delhi.
-Delhi, the capital of India is a great city and boasts of many places that attract a lot of tourists as well as local people on a daily basis.
+Delhi, the capital of India is a great city and boasts of many places that attract a lot of tourists as well as local people daily.
 Delhi is the seat of the rich cultural heritage of India and has many historical monuments.
 In addition, the shopping centres and beautiful parks add to the interest of the locals as well as tourists.
-While these places are visited round the year, efforts can be made to increase the footfall at these places.
-In line with the government’s initiative of free entry to historical monuments in Delhi, other places must also be made toll free.
-Moreover, schools must be encouraged to get educational trips to the places of cultural and historical significance.
+While these places are visited around the year, efforts can be made to increase the footfall at these places.
+In line with the government’s initiative of free entry to historical monuments in Delhi, other places must also be made toll-free.
+Moreover, schools must be encouraged to get educational trips to places of cultural and historical significance.
 This would make the youth aware of the places that are important for Delhi and India.

 I hope that enough steps are taken to increase the footfall at these places.